-N. Coordination With Maternity Leave: As stated in our Maternity leave policy, the County provides female employees with a leave of absence for the period of temporary physical disability resulting from pregnancy, childbirth, and related medical conditions.
+Coordination With Maternity Leave: As stated in our Maternity leave policy, the County provides female employees with a leave of absence for the period of temporary physical disability resulting from pregnancy, childbirth, and related medical conditions.
 If an employee is also eligible for FMLA leave, the employee's FMLA leave and Maternity Leave will run concurrently.
 Please refer to the County's Maternity Leave policy for more information regarding Maternity Leave.

-For purposes of coordinating FMLA and maternity leaves, maternity disability leave will be treated in the same manner as the FMLA leave of absence described in paragraph (4) above.
+For purposes of coordinating FMLA and maternity leaves, maternity disability leave will be treated in the same manner as the FMLA leave of absence described in paragraph (D) above.
 Maternity disability leave begins when an employee is medically determined to be disabled and ends when medically determined to be able to return to work.
-If a maternity disability leave is for the number of available FMLA leave weeks or less, the employee may take additional FMLA leave pursuant to paragraph (1) or (2) after the end of the disability period, not to exceed the number of remaining available leave weeks and will be reinstated in accordance with this FMLA policy.
+If a maternity disability leave is for the number of available FMLA leave weeks or less, the employee may take additional FMLA leave pursuant to paragraph (A) or (B) after the end of the disability period, not to exceed the number of remaining available leave weeks and will be reinstated in accordance with this FMLA policy.
 If a maternity disability leave exceeds the number of available FMLA leave weeks, then reinstatement will be governed by the maternity leave policy.

-- O. Coordination With Other County Policies; Reference To FMLA And Federal Regulations: In the event of any conflicts between this policy and other County policies, the provisions of this policy will govern.
 The FMLA and the FMLA regulations issued by the U.S. Department of Labor contain many limitations and qualifications that are not stated in this policy.
-The County reserves the right to apply the terms of the FMLA and the FMLA federal regulations. - P. Failure to Comply With This FMLA Leave Policy.
+In the event of any conflict between these policies and the FMLA or DOL regulations, the County reserves the right to apply the terms of the FMLA and the FMLA federal regulations.

+Failure to Comply With This FMLA Leave Policy.
 If an employee fails to follow the guidelines in the policy or falsifies any information related to the medical certification, his/her leave may be delayed or denied and discipline, up to and including termination, may result.